alexshtf/alexshtf.github.io/_posts/2026-03-15-Spectrum-Banded.md

 {\boldsymbol a}_0 + \sum_{i=1}^n x_i {\boldsymbol a}_i.
 $$

-On the one hand, it's extremely easy eigenvalue problem.
+On the one hand, it's an extremely easy eigenvalue problem.
 But we actually lost almost all of the expressive power, since it's just a convoluted way to describe a piecewise linear function of $${\boldsymbol x}$$.

 But there is another family of matrices for which the eigenvalue problem is easy - _symmetric tridiagonal_ matrices, meaning, matrices of the form: